 This course introduces students to the broad field of human communication.
 Students will learn the knowledge and skills necessary to communicate effectively in a wide variety of situations including interpersonal communication, small group communication, and public speaking.
-Upon successful course completion, students will be able to better relate to others and engage in useful relationships, present ideas logically and clearly, develop and use effectively in small groups.
+Upon successful course completion, students will be able to better relate to others and engage in useful relationships, present ideas logically and clearly, develop and use effective written and visual materials, listen actively, and work effectively in small groups.
 Prerequisite: ENG 110